 During the tests, pay particular attention to any possible contact between the various components installed.
 The additional travel distance of the moving parts during an emergency stop could cause unwanted and dangerous contact.

 PREPARE FOR YOUR INSPECTION

 To avoid delays in the processing of your file at the SAAQ, you can simulate an inspection to ensure that all components required by the SAAQ are present, properly installed and functional in your driving school vehicle.
 This inspection can be carried out directly with your installer, and any corrections can be made quickly.
-To obtain the inspection list for driving school vehicle components, refer to the form Liste de vérification – Véhicule auto-école (PDF, 146 KB) (in French only).
+To obtain the inspection list for driving school vehicle components, refer to the form Liste de vérification – Véhicule auto-école (PDF, 146.4 ko) (in French only).